Hand hygiene online learning modules

 - Review the learning system information and instructions pages for individuals, organisations and administrators, as appropriate.

-If your query was not answered by any of the above, please fill in the Contact Us form.
+If your query was not answered by any of the above, you can email the Help Desk by completing the Contact Us form.
 Your query will be responded to as quickly as possible, and within 5 business days.

 You can also call the Help Desk with your queries regarding the NHHI online learning modules and the Hand Hygiene Compliance Application (HHCApp):